 Shared parental responsibility is a presumption that applies to all families following divorce or separation.
 Shared custody, however, deals more with the amount of time that the parents can spend with the child.

-For parents to be able to spend equal time with the child, they will need to: –
+For parents to be able to spend equal time with their younger children, they will need to: –

 - Make shared custody arrangements among themselves, or